Nathanpmyoung/nathanpmyoung.github.io/pages/Why Was Good 90's Fantasy So Sexual%3F.md

 - Why is this the case?
 Theories
 	- Fantasy audiences were mainly guys who largely thought this content was beneficial and the authors wanted to explore it.
 	- There often seem to be elements of wish fulfilment
-	- Community norms - if everyone else writes ludicrous sex scenes into their books, I guess you think it's normal and so do too
+	- Community norms - if everyone else writes bouncy sex scenes into their books, I guess you think it's normal and so do too
 	- Some kind of backlash against norms in other areas of writing?